plforacle/heatwave-all/create-HW-cluster-only-dbs/create-HW-cluster-only-dbs.md

-# Create MySQL Database HeatWave  and Cluster
+# Create MySQL Database HeatWave Airport Sample database and Cluster

 ## Introduction

-In this lab, you will create and configure a MySQL DB System  Finally you will add a HeatWave Cluster comprise of two or more HeatWave nodes.
+In this lab, you will create, configure, and load a MySQL DB System  Finally you will add a HeatWave Cluster comprise of two or more HeatWave nodes.

 _Estimated Time:_ 20 minutes